cdaylward/nosecone/README.md

 Very early, experimental development.
 Based on appc specification ~ 0.2.0 (this will converge)

-Command implementation status (this means exists at all, not finished):
+Commands implemented (this means exists at all, not finished):
-- [x] enter    - Enter a running app container.
+- enter    - Enter a running app container.
-- [x] fetch    - Fetches an image and stores it locally.
+- fetch    - Fetches an image and stores it locally.
-- [ ] gc       - Expunge spent app containers.
+- gc       - Expunge spent app containers.
-- [x] list     - List app containers.
+- list     - List app containers.
-- [x] run      - Fetch and execute an app container.
+- run      - Fetch and execute an app container.
-- [x] status   - Display the status of an app container.
+- status   - Display the status of an app container.
-- [x] validate - Validate an app container image.
+- validate - Validate an app container image.

 Executor implementation status (list not complete):

 - [ ] run
     - [x] Fetch image using simple discovery.
     - [ ] Fetch image using meta discovery on fall-back.
+    - [ ] Verify signature of images.
     - [x] Cache image locally.
     - [x] Inspect image for dependencies and fetch them.
     - [x] Overlay images' rootfs onto app container root file system.